-Note: release-ID in a file path has the following format: R.r.p-rel.version
+Note: release-ID in a file path has the following format: R.r.p-rel.version where R.r.p is the NSP release, in the form MAJOR.minor.patch

-R.r.p is the NSP release, in the form MAJOR.minor.patch version is a numeric value
+version is a numeric value

+0.16.2 S teps

+· 1

-If the auxiliary database is geo-redundant, you must identify which auxiliary database cluster is currently primary.
+· If the auxiliary database is geo-redundant, you must identify which auxiliary database cluster is currently primary.

-If you do not know which cluster is currently the primary cluster, perform 21.5 "How do I check the auxiliary database status?" (p.
-488).
+If you do not know which cluster is currently the primary cluster, perform 20.5 "How do I check the auxiliary database status?" (p.
+497).

-Stop auxiliary database proxies
+S top auxiliary database proxies

+: 2 -

+Perform the following steps on each auxiliary database station.

-- Note: If the auxiliary database is geo-redundant, you must stop the database proxy on each station in each auxiliary database cluster.
+Note: If the auxiliary database is geo-redundant, you must stop the database proxy on each station in each auxiliary database cluster.

-- 1. Log in to the station as the root user.
+Log in to the station as the root user.

-- 2. Open a console window.
+2. Open a console window.

-- 3. Enter the following:
+3. Enter the following:

-- # systemctl stop nspos-auxdbproxy.service 4
+systemctl stop nspos-auxdbproxy.service 4

-- 4. Verify that the proxy is stopped; enter the following:
+4. Verify that the proxy is stopped; enter the following:

-- # systemctl status nspos-auxdbproxy 4
+systemctl status nspos-auxdbproxy.service 🗸

-Remove station from standalone or primary cluster
+D emove station from standalone or primary cluster

+IN temove station from standarone or primary cluster

-3
+; 3 -------------------------------------

 Log in to one of the auxiliary database stations that is not being removed as the root user.

-4
+4 -------------------------------------

 Open a console window.

-5
+5 -------------------------------------

-• Enter the following:
+Enter the following:

 cd /opt/nsp/nfmp/auxdb/install/bin 4

-6

 Enter the following to block external access to the auxiliary database ports:

-./auxdbAdmin.sh shieldsUp 4

-7

-• Enter the following to stop the auxiliary database:

-./auxdbAdmin.sh force_stop <

-8

-Enter the following to start the auxiliary database:

-./auxdbAdmin.sh start 4

-9

-Enter the following:

-./auxdbAdmin.sh removeNode internal_IP <

-where internal_IP is the IP address that the station uses to communicate with the other auxiliary database stations

-You are prompted for the database user password.

-Enter the password.
+./auxdbAdmin.sh shieldsUp < Enter the following to stop the auxiliary database: # ./auxdbAdmin.sh force stop 4 8 Enter the following to start the auxiliary database: # ./auxdbAdmin.sh start 4 Enter the following: # ./auxdbAdmin.sh removeNode internal IP 4 where internal IP is the IP address that the station uses to communicate with the other auxiliary database stations You are prompted for the database user password.
+10 Enter the password.
 The removal operation begins.
 Note: If a cluster rebalance is required, the operation may take considerable time, depending on the volume of data in the auxiliary database.
 The station is removed from the auxiliary database.

-If the NSP deployment does not include the NFM-P, or is geo-redundant, go to Step 13.

-Reconfigure NFM-P, standalone auxiliary database

-If the NSP deployment includes the NFM-P, perform the following steps on each NFM-P main server station.

-- Note: In a redundant NFM-P deployment, you must perform the steps on the standby main server station first.

-- 1. Log in to the station as the nsp user.

-- 2. Open a console window.

-- 3. Enter the following:
+11 If the NSP deployment does not include the NFM-P, or is geo-redundant, go to Step 13.
+Reconfigure NFM-P, standalone auxiliary database 12 -If the NSP deployment includes the NFM-P, perform the following steps on each NFM-P main server station.
+Note: In a redundant NFM-P deployment, you must perform the steps on the standby main server station first.
+1. Log in to the station as the nsp user.
+2. Open a console window.
+3. Enter the following: bash\$ cd /opt/nsp/nfmp/server/nms/bin 4 4.
+Enter the following:

 '''

-bash$ cd /opt/nsp/nfmp/server/nms/bin 4

-'''

-'''

-bash$ ./nmsserver.bash stop 4
+bash$ ./nmsserver.bash appserver_status ↵

 '''